RAFTA-AIRBORNE/AEMpyX_public/README.md

 # Tools for processing, inversion, and interpretation of Airborne ElectroMagnetics (AEM)

-This is the public repository for the  Extended Airborne Electromagnetic Inversion toolbox "AEMpyX". **It will be populated in the near future.**
+This is the public repository for the  Extended Airborne Electromagnetic Inversion toolbox "AEMpyX". **It will be successively populated in the near future.**

 The "AEMpyX" toolbox was originally developed at DIAS starting with the project "Spatially constrained Bayesian inversion of frequency- and time-domain electromagnetic data from the Tellus projects" (2015-sc-004), followed by "RAFTA: Resolution Analyses for Frequency- and Time-Domain Airborne Electromagnetic Data of the Irish Tellus Programme" (2020-sc-049), both funded by the Geological Survey of Ireland GSI.
 It is distributed under the GNU GENERAL PUBLIC LICENSE Version 3.
 Currently it is expanded to include more algorithms (in particular for uncertainty quantification, UQ), platforms, and a branch for making it useful for magnetotelluric (MT) modelling and inversion.